 A perishable-good monopoly that can charge different prices in different periods but cannot price discriminate within a period may benefit from the existence of a resale market.
-We illustrate the effects of resellers in a market where a monopoly sells perishable tickets that have no value after the event.
+We illustrate the effects of resellers on the intertemporal pricing strategy of a monopoly that sells perishable tickets that have no value after the event.
 For specificity, we discuss tickets for a concert or other performance, which are resold by ticket agencies, brokers, "scalpers" (United States), or "touts" (Great Britain).